 STUDY AWAY

-Many study away options are available to students in Environmental Studies, including the Williams-Mystic Maritime Studies Program.
-Students considering either a semester or year away who intend to major in Environmental Studies should consult the Chair of Environmental Studies and the Dean in charge of study abroad as early as possible to discuss their options.
-Students may take up to two courses outside of Williams toward their major, but must have approval in writing from the Chair of Environmental Studies.
+Many study away options are available to students in Environmental Studies, including the Williams-Mystic Coastal and Oceanic Studies Program.
+Students considering either a semester or year away who intend to major in Environmental Studies should consult the Chair of Environmental Studies and the College Study Away office as early as possible to discuss their options.
+Students may take up to two courses outside of Williams toward their major, but must have approval in advance in writing from the Chair of Environmental Studies.

 For more information, see our page on Study Away.